vtex/ab-tester/README.md

 # A/B Tester

-This APP controls the analytics part during a A/B test.
+This APP controls analytics part of a A/B test.
 Its functions are:

   - Track the Workspace metrics
   - Evaluate probabilities of one conversion rate be bigger than other